golemfactory/golem-docs/src/pages/docs/creators/dapps/index.md

 ### Dapp-runner

-Dapp-runner is an initial, reference implementation that allows applications defined as Golem dApps to be deployed and maintained on the Golem network.
+Dapp-runner is an initial, reference implementation that allows applications defined as Golem dApps to be deployed and maintained on the Golem Network.
 It takes one or more application descriptors expressed as YAML files, constructs the desired dApp model for such an application and executes all operations needed for the services constituting the app to be successfully deployed on Golem.

 [See dapp-runner on GitHub](https://github.com/golemfactory/dapp-runner/)